 Informational panels explain the ruins that are still standing - the beehive coke ovens are especially significant, even on a global level, as there are very few surviving examples of these today - and there is a memorial to the original accident as well, which was put up for the centennial anniversary.

 The Brunner mine was one of New Zealand’s earliest industrial sites.
-Not only was coal mined here, bricks and similar products were manufactured as well, from the 1860s through to the 1940s.
+Not only was coal mined here, but bricks and similar products were also manufactured as well, from the 1860s through to the 1940s.
 Coal was initially uncovered here in the 1840s by Thomas Brunner, although the commercial site was not established for another 20 years.
-Come the 1880s, the mine was pumping out more coal than any others in the country - boosted by the building of a railway to Greymouth, and the suspension bridge.
+Come the 1880s, the mine was pumping out more coal than any others in the country — boosted by the building of a railway to Greymouth, and the suspension bridge.